-The Cadet Honor Guard consists of The Color Guard, Rifle Drill Team and a Sabre Team.
+The Cadet Honor Guard consists of The Color Guard, a Rifle Drill Team and a Sabre Team.
 The unit was established in 1974 and what was once strictly a drill organization, evolved into the Cadet Wing’s military ceremonial detail unit.
 Unit responsibilities include reveille and retreat, color guards for presenting and postings of the colors, 21-gun salutes during funeral details, rifle drill performances and a sabre team for military wedding arches.
 Learn more about the Cadet Honor Guard.

 Cadet Sabre Drill Team

 The Cadet Sabre Drill Team, formed in 1961 demonstrates professional military skills and discipline through the performance of intricate sabre manual.
-The team was formed in 1961 by cadets who wanted an organization that would exemplify the highest standards of excellence and discipline in the use of edged weapons.
-The Cadet Sabre Drill Team is one of the few U.S. military units that perform drill entirely with sabres.
+The team was formed in 1961 by cadets who wanted an organization that would exemplify the highest standards of excellence and discipline in using edged weapons.
+The Cadet Sabre Drill Team is one of the few U.S. military units that perform drills entirely with sabres.

-In The Stairwell is an all-male a cappella group; started in 2004 when several freshman cadets decided to start a singing group.
+In the Stairwell is an all-male a cappella group; started in 2004 when several freshman cadets decided to start a singing group.
 Throughout the group’s growth in the past few years, they have performed at active duty military events, the White House and participated in America’s Got Talent.
 They have performed the National Anthem and patriotic music at military appreciation days or patriotic holidays for the local Colorado Rapids soccer games and other events.
 Learn more about In the Stairwell.